NEW BOARD POSITIONS AVAILABLE

 - Do you have any additional information you would like us to know about you, or questions or concerns we can address?

 Conservation College Board of Directors: Duties will include responsibility and care for the organization and the students it serves.
 The board of directors is tasked with refining the vision for the organization, providing guidance and oversight to ensure its continued success, hiring and supporting the Executive Director, promoting inclusion, establishing policies to guide, outreach and exercising influence to leverage partnership and resource, and ensuring the procurement and effective management of resources.
 Terms for the Conservation College Board of Directors will begin in January, 2018.
-The initial board size is proposed to start with 5 members serving 2 year terms, and 5 members serving 1 year terms to be reelected/replaced at the end of 2018 (the projected date of purchasing Wolf Camp from Chris & Kim) for rotating 2 year terms.
+The initial board size is proposed to start with 5 members serving 2 year terms, and 5 members serving 1 year terms to be reelected/replaced at the end of 2018 for rotating 2 year terms.
 Board Members may include people with experience as community organizers, environmentalists, attorneys, accountants, administrators, fundraisers, educators, craftsmen, herbalists, bridge-builders, networkers, strategic thinkers and planners, farmers and sportsmen, small business people, scientists and conservationists, wolf lovers and more.

-Conservation College Alumni Membership: Alumni Membership will be open to anyone who ever paid to attend a Wolf Camp program in the past and who pays annual dues to support the the Conservation College.
+Conservation College Alumni Membership: Alumni Membership will be open to anyone who contributes annual dues to support the the Conservation College.
 Members will receive minutes of board meetings and may offer advisory feedback, may vote to elect candidates to open positions of the Board of Directors, and receive discounts for participation in Conservation College sponsored fundraisers, such as seasonal fun runs, and annual skills rendezvous.

 2019 Board Meetings